lulzzz/lstm-oil-prices/README.md

 This is in contrast to a time series with a more stationary shape, such as the weekly hotel cancellation time series featured in one of my other articles.

 ![time-series-hotel](time-series-hotel.png)

+As a result, the former might prove to be a more difficult dataset to predict - given that a time series relies on stationarity (or a similar pattern across the training and test set) in order to make accurate forecasts.